Vestments of St. John Vianney, Curé of Ars

-Below are included some close up images to give a taste of the quality of the vestments, probably coming from Lyon where many tailors were located, or possibly from a convent in the area where nuns also made vestments.
+Below are some close-up images to give a taste of the quality of the vestments, probably coming from Lyon where many tailors were located, or possibly from a convent in the area where nuns also made vestments.
 The mid-nineteenth century style is lovely.
 The quality surpasses all expectations.
 The saint passed away in 1859 at age 73 and since that time these items have been preserved for posterity.

 -------